codebro634/Benchmark_Games/README.md

 ## Preimplemented models

 The project comes with a few preimplemented models that can be used for evaluation.
-These models are located in the `src/Models` directory.
+These models are located in the `src/Models` directory and are mostly direct translations to C++ of their corresponding RDDL formulation in the [rddlrepository](https://github.com/pyrddlgym-project/rddlrepository/tree/main).
 The following models are available:

 ### Single Player Games

 1. **AcademicAdvising**
+2. **BinPacking**
 2. **CooperativeRecon**
 3. **Crossing Traffic**
 4. **Earth Observation**
 5. **Elevators**
 6. **Game of Life**
 7. **JoinFive**
+8. **Knapsack**
 8. **Manufacturer**
 9. **MultiArmedBandit**
 10. **Navigation**